GraphQLGuide/book/text/bg.md

 `[major version].[minor version].[patch version]`

-Major version changes mean that the library’s API has been changed in an incompatible way—if we write our code to use version `1.0.0` of a library (for example, using the library’s function `doThis()`), our code will probably break if we switch to version `2.0.0` (for example, if the library renamed `doThis` to `doThat`, and our code were still called `doThis()`, we’d get an error).
+Major version changes mean that the library’s API has been changed in an incompatible way—if we write our code to use version `1.0.0` of a library (for example, using the library’s function `doThis()`), our code will probably break if we switch to version `2.0.0`.
+(For example, if the library renamed `doThis` to `doThat`, and our code were still called `doThis()`, we’d get an error.)
 Minor and patch version changes do not break the API—if we write our code using version `1.0.0` of a library, we can safely upgrade to version `1.0.8` or `1.4.0`.

 Minor version changes mean that functionality has been added—if we write our code using version `1.4.0`, it may break if we switch to version `1.3.0`, because it may use a feature introduced in minor version 4.
 Patch version changes mean that bugs have been fixed—if we switch from `1.0.8` to `1.0.7`, our code may stop working because of the bug that was fixed in patch version 8.